Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Button.md

     root.Add(familyBasicButton);
     ```

-Following output is generated when the button is created using defined styles:
+Following output is generated when the button is created using the defined style:

 ![ButtonProperty](./media/ButtonProperty.PNG)